emse-sas/sca-demo-tdc-aes/README.rst

 Usage
 ===============================================================

-The a demo with an example FPGA design that implements a sensor and a crypto-core.
+The demo contains an example FPGA design that implements a sensor and a crypto-core.

-The demo is driven by a C application allowing the user to input commands to run synchronous acquisition.
+It is is driven by a C application allowing the user to input commands to run synchronous acquisition.

-The data is printed into the UART in order to be retrieve in your computer.
+The data is printed into a serial port in order to be retrieve in your computer.

-If you want to perform an acquisition using this demo follow the `acquisition tutorial <https://samibendou.github.io/sca_framework/tuto/acquisition.html>`_.
+If you want to launch this demo follow the `acquisition tutorial <https://samibendou.github.io/sca_framework/tuto/acquisition.html>`_.

 More
 ===============================================================